yashksaini-coder/yashksaini-coder/README.md

 </div>

-### Hi there 👋, I'm **Software Developer**!
+### Hi there 👋, I'm **Open Source Developer**!

-Hi, I'm an Engineer, building in public, share what I'm working on and learning.
-Currently learning about AI, ML, and more on low-level programming such as C, C++, and Rust.
+Building in public, share what I'm working on and learning.
+Currently learning about AI, ML, LLMs, RAG, System Design, DevOps, Web3, and more on low-level programming such as C, C++, and Rust.

-Where I'm not working, I'm reading books and writing blogs, building projects, learning, LLMs, RAG, System Design, DevOps, Web3 and Cloud.
+Where I'm not working, I'm reading books and writing blogs, playing games is my thing, Grinding the burnout away.

 ## [![wakatime](https://wakatime.com/badge/user/9a827e04-5df8-4525-ace8-e88326bbf87a.svg)](https://wakatime.com/@9a827e04-5df8-4525-ace8-e88326bbf87a) | [Bounty 103$](https://x.com/yash_k_saini/status/1886322902573715709) | [Bounty 81$](https://x.com/0xCracked_dev/status/1951544807316201622) | [Bounty 7$](https://x.com/yash_k_saini/status/1883502087688073345) |